Schedule your first service today and get 50% off!

 Seal First: Smart, Local Strategies to Close Off Entry Points

 Mouse-proofing a home in Idaho means being smart about where mice sneak in.
-Tiny gaps—just a quarter inch—are enough for a mouse to squeeze through.
-Focus on sealing cracks in foundations, trailer skirts, and older homes.
-Don’t overlook crawlspaces and attic vents, especially on rural properties where outbuildings play a big role.
+Tiny gaps—as small as a quarter inch, according to university extension guidance on rodent exclusion—are enough for a mouse to squeeze through.
+Focus on sealing cracks in foundations, trailer skirts, and older homes if you want to seal home prevent mice winter.
+Don’t overlook crawlspaces and attic vents, especially on rural properties where outbuildings play a big role—especially if you’re searching for how to get rid of mice in attic Nampa ID.

 Use steel wool or copper mesh mixed with caulking to close smaller holes.
 For larger openings, install rodent-proof flashing or metal mesh.
 Pay attention to garage thresholds, barn doors, and spots where pipes or wires enter sheds or well houses.
 These little fixes go a long way in keeping critters out.